EleniChristopoulou/Rhythm_n_Rolls/README.md

-# Rhythm & Rolls
+# Rollcycle

 *Menstrual cycle tracking meets BJJ & gym training.*

-Rhythm & Rolls helps you understand how your training performance connects to where you are in your menstrual cycle — log BJJ rolls and gym sessions, track your cycle phase, and see how your daily "score" trends across Menstrual, Follicular, Ovulation, and Luteal phases.
+Rollcycle helps you understand how your training performance connects to where you are in your menstrual cycle — log BJJ rolls and gym sessions, track your cycle phase, and see how your daily "score" trends across Menstrual, Follicular, Ovulation, and Luteal phases.

-> **Working title.** "Rhythm & Rolls" is a placeholder name — swap it out below once you settle on something final.
+> **Working title.** "Rollcycle" is a placeholder name — swap it out below once you settle on something final.

 ---